ccanonguy/fb-purge/README.md

+Facebook purger
+===

 A JavaScript code to close your Facebook account from wherever you've logged in
-===

 # How to use?